itsZahidMehmood/DEP/README.md

 Task 1

-Customer Segmentation for a Retail Store:# DEP
+Customer Segmentation for a Retail Store #DEP